Ponyo language

 Ponyo, or Ponyo-Gongwang after its two dialects, is a Sino-Tibetan language spoken in Burma.
 Ponyo is spoken in 19 villages of Lahe Township, Naga Self-Administered Zone (formerly administered as part of Hkamti District), Sagaing Division, Myanmar (Ethnologue).
-Dialects are Ponyo and Gongwang, with high mutual intelligibility between the two.
+Dialects are Ponyo and Gongwang, with high mutual intelligibility between the two, both of which share 89% to 91% lexical similarity.

-Ponyo and Htang Ngan (Leinong) are close to Khiamniungan.